sungnga/react-ecommerce/nodejs-backend/README.md

 **9. Create categoryById middleware and read a categoryById**
 - In routes/category.js file:
-	- Create a route that, whenever there's a 'categoryId' in the route paramenter, call the categoryById middleware method: `router.param('categoryId', categoryById)`
+	- Create a route that, whenever there's a 'categoryId' in the route parameter, call the categoryById middleware method: `router.param('categoryId', categoryById)`
 	- Import categoryById method from controllers/category.js
 - In controllers/product.js file:
 	- Write a categoryById method that..